 The Federal Motor Carrier Safety Administration (FMSCA) is the governing body when it comes to the trucking industry.
 All new motor carriers must undergo a safety audit within the first 12 months of their operations to complete the New Entrant Program, per the FMCSA’s website.

 Below are the 14 violations that will result in an IMMEDIATE failure of the New Entrant Program safety audit and a brief explanation.
-Don’t worry, Truckers Bookkeeping Service has compliance packages available to help, as well as advice for enrollment in a drug and alcohol consortium program.
+Don’t worry, Truckers Bookkeeping Service has compliance packages available to help.

 The 14 violations are: